 - Heat the butter and olive oil in a large pot over medium heat.
 Add the onions and cook for 5 minutes.
 Stir, and reduce heat to medium-low.
 Let the onions cook, stirring occasionally, until they shrink down and get brown in color, about 40-45 minutes.
 If you want to cook them for a longer time for a stronger caramelized taste, you can.

-- Add the flour and garlic to the onions once they are caramelized to your liking.
+- Add the salt, flour, and garlic to the onions once they are caramelized to your liking.
 Stir and cook for a few more minutes.

 - Pour the white wine into the pot and use your spoon to scrape off any of the bits of caramelized onion stuck to the bottom.
 Add the vegetable broth, balsamic, thyme, and dried lentils to the pot.
 Increase heat and bring to a boil.
 Cover, then reduce heat to low and let the soup simmer for 20-25 minutes, or until the lentils are tender.